Frederick National Laboratory for Cancer Research: Current operations

 FNLCR currently operates a number of research programs and facilities designed to support National Institutes of Health research goals.
 FNLCR contains two pharmaceutical manufacturing facilities to support clinical trials run by the National Cancer Institute and the National Institute of Allergy and Infectious Diseases; manages a large collection of research samples, biological specimens, and mouse models used in cancer research; and hosts specific research projects such as the RAS Initiative, aimed at studying the biology of common oncogenes in the Ras subfamily, and the Nanotechnology Characterization Laboratory.

 Since 1995, the contractor operating the facility has been Leidos Biomedical Research (formerly SAIC-Frederick).
 That contract was renewed for ten years in 2008.
 In 2015 the NCI began seeking applications for a new contract expected to be awarded in January 2017; however, this search was suspended in September 2016.
+In January 2025, NCI awarded the nonprofit Alliance for Advancing Biomedical Research, an entity from the University of California system, an $89 billion Operations contract that could last up to 25 years.

 NCI-Frederick

 In addition to the FNLCR, the Frederick biomedical research campus also houses NCI facilities such as research laboratories, administrative organizations, and the separate NCI Center for Cancer Research.
 The facilities are collectively known as NCI-Frederick but are administratively distinct.